scikit-hep/vector/README.md

 ## Sub-classing Awkward mixins

 At the moment, it is possible to sub-class vector awkward mixins to extend the vector functionalities.
-Although the mechanism is in place, it is not very user-friendly and is being worked on.
+Although the mechanism in place works well, it is still being improved.

 For instance, the `MomentumAwkward` classes can be extended in the following way: